Dietitian and Nutritionist Career Overview

 Experienced dietitians may advance to management positions or choose to be self-employed.
 Some dietitians specialize in areas such as renal, diabetic, cardiovascular or pediatric dietetics.
 Others become sales representatives for equipment, pharmaceutical or food manufacturers.

-Employment of dietitians is expected to grow faster than the average for all occupations through 2014 as a result of increasing emphasis on disease prevention through improved dietary habits.
+Employment of dietitians is expected to grow faster than the average for all occupations through the current year as a result of increasing emphasis on disease prevention through improved dietary habits.
 A growing and aging population will boost the demand for meals and nutritional counseling in hospitals, residential care facilities, schools, prisons, community health programs, and home health care agencies.
 Employment also is expected to grow rapidly in contract providers of food services, in outpatient care centers, and in offices of physicians and other health practitioners.

 See how Meredith M.S. in Nutrition students are going strong.

 The Internship Program in Nutrition and Dietetics is currently granted accredited status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606 | (312) 899-5400 www.eatrightpro.org/acend